andreimerlescu/andreimerlescu/IDenTITY.md

 Michael got cheated on by Clarissa with Jon, her Japanese lessons tutor who worked at IBM and was from Virginia, all while in the new home I bought in NC.
 Stupid me.

 Michael flew **First Class** to Tokyo Japan for Cisco for the OpenStack Summit in 2015.
-I was laid off again.
+The next year, Cisco divests from OpenStack and I was laid off once again.
+Instead of returning to Cisco, I chose to move to Oracle instead, but before beginning April 2017, after Larry Ellison had to personally sign my offer letter of employment, I covered the current events online.

 After, I started the **Michael Trimm Show** in 2016.
 I reported the news and gave commentary about politics &mdash; specifically what a Bernie Bro voting Trump looked like and _why._